IanFindlay/ligrarian/README.md

 The above would update your Goodreads account as having finished reading East of Eden by John Steinbeck on today's date, in Kindle format, rating it 5 stars and leaving "Insert review here" as a review for the book

 ### Note that:
-* Both the Book Title and Author Name are enclosed in quotes
+* The search terms must be enclosed in quotes if multiple words are used
+* The first letter of the format can be used i.e. (p)aperback, (h)ardcover, (k)indle or (e)book
 * The date can be (t)oday, (y)esterday or any date written in the DD/MM/YY format e.g. 01/01/18 for 1st January 2018
-* The first letter of the format can be used i.e. (p)aperback, (h)ardcover, (k)indle or (e)book
 * The rating is a number between 1 and 5
-* The review is also enclosed in quotes but is entirely optional
+* The review is also enclosed in quotes, unless only a single word, but is entirely optional in both modes.